I often tweet thoughts. Here is a collection on various topics.

 Is AI-generated pornography immoral/degrading?

 Most books can be well summarized in a tweet.
 But the effort of getting published is a filter on ideas worth considering.
+An imperfect filter.

 Logic and Reasoning